top of page

 Latin America is deploying AI faster than it is building the institutional capacity to govern it.

-AI GOVERNANCE AND ACCOUNTABILITY
+AI GOVERNANCE & ACCOUNTABILITY

-Advisory · Research · Speaking
+Advisory · Practitioner Research · Speaking

 Algorithmic systems are making consequential decisions about who gets credit, who gets hired, and who gets seen, in markets where the regulatory frameworks to govern them are still being written.